 -

 Follow current research: Stay up-to-date with the latest research on the biosphere.
 Read scientific articles, attend conferences, and follow reputable science news sources.
-This will help you understand the cutting-edge research being conducted and the emerging challenges facing the biosphere.
+This will help you understand the advanced research being conducted and the emerging challenges facing the biosphere.

 -